By Simon Hettrick, Deputy Director.

 Data and citation

-The data collected during this survey is available for download from Zenodo.
-Please cite "S.J.
-Hettrick et al, UK Research Software Survey 2014", DOI:10.5281/zenodo.14809.
-It is licensed under a Creative Commons by Attribution licence (attribution to The University of Edinburgh on behalf of the Software Sustainability Institute).
+In which case, please cite "S.J.
+Hettrick et al, UK Research Software Survey 2014", DOI:10.5281/zenodo.1183562.
+The data is licensed under a Creative Commons by Attribution licence and the analysis is licensed under a BSD 3-clause licence (in both cases attribution to The University of Edinburgh on behalf of the Software Sustainability Institute).

 Software is far more important to research than anyone knows